camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/tomcat/chapters/01-bpm-platform/02-install-on-a-vanilla-tomcat.html.md

 ## Add BPM Bootstrap Server Listener

-Add the `org.camunda.bpm.container.impl.tomcat.TomcatBpmPlatformBootstrap` as Listener before the `GlobalResourcesLifecycleListener`.
+Add the entry `org.camunda.bpm.container.impl.tomcat.TomcatBpmPlatformBootstrap` as Listener before the `GlobalResourcesLifecycleListener` in your `$TOMCAT_HOME/conf/server.xml`.
 This class is responsible for starting / stopping the camunda BPM platform as Tomcat is started / stopped.

 ```xml
 <Server port="8005" shutdown="SHUTDOWN">